 IIR maintains its "RECOMMENDED PLUS" rating to the NB Global Corporate Income Trust.
-IIR has conviction in the Investment Manager's ability to at least achieve the stated investment objectives over the foreseeable future.
+IIR retains conviction in the Investment Manager's ability to achieve the stated investment objectives, notwithstanding the emergence of some market related downside risks to coupon level payments.
 This is based on a comprehensive, proven and repeatable investment process, a broad and highly qualified investment team, strong risk-management processes, and a long-term track-record of generating alpha (primarily by mitigating downside risks in less benign market environments).
 We believe the investment processes, with a strong emphasis on downside risk mitigation, accords well with the investment objective of stable and consistent income and a moderately accretive NAV.